-A.3.2.8 You must develop a procedure to ensure that the registered producers do not use any materials on their Fairtrade crops that appear on the Fairtrade International HML part 1 (Red List).
-The procedure must at least include activities that raise the registered producers' awareness of the HML.
+3.2.18 You must develop a procedure to ensure that members do not use any materials on their Fairtrade crops that appear on the Fairtrade International HML part 1 (Red List).
+The procedure must at least include activities that raise your members' awareness of the HML.

-Guidance: The procedure can be part of your ICS.
-It can describe any series of measures that are effective for the registered producers.
-It may also include activities such as keeping and communicating an updated list of the commercial names of the materials on the HML part 1 (Red List), identifying those materials that may be critical to the registered producers, as well as activities that aim at an exchange of best practices based on the registered producers' experiences.
+Guidance: The procedure can describe any series of measures that are effective for your members.
+It may also include activities such as keeping and communicating an updated list of the commercial names of the materials on the HML part 1 (Red List) identifying those materials that may be critical to your members, as well as activities that aim at an exchange of best practices based on your members' experiences.